-Refusal by the student to follow the directives of the teacher and/or staff will be immediately sent to the office administration and a more severe consequence may be applied.
-School administration reserves the right to search the phone if there is a reasonable suspicion that the safety and well-being of the student, school, its staff and students are at risk or reasonable suspicion of a school related wrong-doing.
-Police referral may be recommended regardless of the number of offenses.
+A student refusing to follow a staff member's directive will be immediately sent to the office administration and a more severe consequence may be applied.
+School administration reserves the right to search the phone if there is a reasonable suspicion that the safety and well-being of the student, school, its staff, and/or students are at risk or for reasonable suspicion of a violation of school rules or district policy.
+A police referral may be recommended regardless of the number of offenses.